For centuries, nursing had been considered a role for women, and today, the occupation is still largely filled by females. But things are changing.

 The idea of pursuing a career in nursing as a man can be exciting for some and daunting for others.
 Luckily, several organizations exist to help attract male nurses to the field and support their professional growth.

-One of the most prominent organizations is the American Association for Men in Nursing (AAMN), which has a goal to increase male enrollment in nursing programs throughout the United States and the world.
+One of the most prominent organizations is the American Association for Men in Nursing (AAMN), which has a goal to increase male enrollment in nursing programs throughout the U.S. and the world.
 As part of this recruiting initiative, the association makes posters featuring male nurses who have combined their interests and hobbies with their nursing jobs.
-These real-life stories of male nurses who “Do what they love and loving what they do” are meant to encourage people like you to find your niche in the nursing field.
+These real-life stories of male nurses who “Do what they love and love what they do” are meant to encourage people like you to find your niche in the nursing field.

 AAMN also offers nursing resources for males, including mentor programs and a list of schools and colleges that have been recognized for their efforts in offering excellent nursing programs for men.